cyrilcher/cdmc2020solution/README.md

 - *Neural Net* with LSTM on top of the 1-d convolution (image-based approach).
 Inspired by [this paper](https://arxiv.org/pdf/1807.08265.pdf) we tried to fit 1-d convolutional network on integer bytes representation and feed final layer to LSTM (you can check out our PyTorch implementation at [task_2/convnet.py](task_2/convnet.py)).
-It gave us reasonable results (~0.8), but mostly failed on rare classes, even with weighted loss and oversampling.
+It gave us reasonable results (~0.8), but mostly failed on rare classes, even with weighted loss and oversampling;
 - *AutoML* (same model as in the first task).
-Did not gave us reasonable scores (best was around 0.73).
+Did not gave us reasonable scores (best was around 0.73);
 - Different combinations of *classical algorithms*, including RandomForest and GradientBoosting.

 ### Best model